 The Hare Wins

 While he may have triumphed in the race, the tortoise will lose in a crisis.
 Why?
-Circumstances change at a rapid-fire pace and the ground is constantly shifting during times of upheaval.
-In fact, it could be argued that change and uncertainty are two of the defining characteristics of a crisis.
+Circumstances change at a rapid-fire pace, and the ground is constantly shifting during times of upheaval.
+It could be argued that change and uncertainty are two of the defining characteristics of a crisis.

 Effective leaders do not waste time waffling over decisions or waiting until a “safer” moment to act.
-They power through attacks of analysis paralysis to process the information that is available at the time, make decisions about which elements are crucial and make smart decisions that strengthen the organization.
+They power through attacks of analysis paralysis to process the available information, identify crucial elements, and make informed decisions that strengthen the organization.

 Own It

-One of the non-glamorous aspects of leadership is taking ownership of the bad along with the good.
-Taking ownership is not about taking blame.
-Rather, it is about taking accountability for their actions in addition to holding their employees accountable, ensuring the teams within the business are aligned and, ultimately, serving as an example of what they preach.
+One of the non-glamorous aspects of leadership is taking ownership of both the good and the bad.
+Taking ownership is not about taking the blame.
+Instead, it is about taking accountability for their actions, in addition to holding their employees accountable, ensuring the teams within the business are aligned, and ultimately serving as an example of what they preach.

 Times of crisis push leaders to perform at their best.
-Those who rise to the occasion will not only fortify their business, but they will also accelerate their own personal development to become the type of leader who makes history.
+Those who rise to the occasion will not only strengthen their business but also accelerate their personal development to become the type of leader who makes history.